Minagoroshi/DiscordScraper/readme.md

+# Disclaimer: I made this public because it's too simple of a script to "gatekeep" to myself.
+This could be made better with proxies, but I want to spend my time working on more important projects, if you wish to improve it please make a pull request and i'll review & merge it.

 # Tag Checker

 A command-line program that scrapes a wordlist of usernames with a specified tag on Discord.
 It reads a list of words from a wordlist file and checks the availability of the specified tag for each word.